 Jumpstart members have the unique opportunity to inspire young children to learn, serve in a local community, collaborate with others on a team, and build professional skills.
 All members receive high quality training to help them implement Jumpstart’s outcome-based program, promote children’s school success, and build family engagement.
 This position serves vulnerable populations, i.e. preschool children.

 JUMPSTART MEMBER RESPONSIBILITIES

 Jumpstart members complete an intensive commitment and make a substantial impact in the life of young children.
 During the school year, members serve 300 hours, 8-12 hours per week by fulfilling the following responsibilities:

 - Able to verbally communicate with peers, Jumpstart staff, children, children’s families and classroom teachers, both in person and over virtual settings.

 - Able to arrange their own transportation to service site in a timely and reliable fashion for any in person service activities.

 In the classroom (in person or virtual)

 - Able to interact with preschool-age children at their level and potentially with their families/teachers in a classroom or virtual setting with high activity and noise levels and other varying environmental conditions.
-Interaction includes being able to move around the classroom to participate in various activities with the children.
+Interaction includes being able to move around the classroom or virtual setting to participate in various activities with the children and families/teachers.